ipfs/community/projects/truesight.md

 ## Project Status
 <!--brainstorming, fundraising, under development, beta, shipped, etc-->
 Prototype created as a submission to the Spring 2021 Chainlink Hackathon.
 Submission included a demo client application which makes requests to the protptye network.
+Project was awarded Runner Up.
 See https://devpost.com/software/truesight

 ## Previews
 <!--Add some screenshots to give a preview of your product-->